 So what does this mean for developers?
 There are 5 challenges that face software developers when attempting to integrate a messaging service into their apps.

 - Latency: Messages are sent through multi-hub routes that can significantly impact the delivery time of a message.
-Limited can i buy xanax over the counter capacities of A2P SMSCs, combined with peak volume, will lead – often on a daily basis – to massive queues.
+Limited capacities of A2P SMSCs, combined with peak volume, will lead – often on a daily basis – to massive queues.

 - Security: Business sensitive material is copied at each hub and can be viewed by anyone with access to those copies.
 Some messages can cross multiple continents before reaching the final carriers and data security regulations differ by jurisdiction.